Hey guys! Today I’m showing you how I turned JJ’s nightstands (that were once a dresser) into mirrored nightstands.

 …it didn’t work on the larger piece and I didn’t want to risk shattered the glass mirrors on the drawers!

 So I opted to use E6000 glue instead.
 Make sure you get the clear color.

 I measured where I wanted the knobs to go and marked them with my marker.
 Then simple glued the knobs on individually.

 Allow E6000 glue to dry 24 hours.
 They will not come off.
 I lifted the drawers solely with the knobs and they’re sturdy as can be.

-It’s really hard to get a good picture of mirrored furniture LOL!
+It’s really hard to get a good picture of mirrored furniture, but they are absolutely GORGEOUS!

 SHOP THIS PROJECT: